SciKit-Surgery/sustainable-pkg-stats/README.rst

 Important configurations to note:
 1. `get_github_repos.py` and `get_pypi_repos.py` will take `base_library_name` as the base name to search packages in `https://pypi.org/search/` and github
 2. `project_name` will appear in the README.md as the human-readable name of the project.
 3. `html/dashboard.html` will take `project_name` as the main title, Community Dashboard, and also use `project_slug` for a description below the logo, as shown below:
 .. image:: assets/header_cookieninja_template.png
    :width: 400
    :alt: Dashboard header for the given example

-5. To run the pipeline, you first need to install the dependencies using the `requirements.txt` file installed via step 3.
+5. Setting github repository.
+Create a new repository with the same name (e.g. `https://github.com/$GITHUB_USER_ID/dashboard_for_scikit-surgery`.

 .. code-block::

-    pip install -r requirements.txt
+    cd dashboard_for_scikit-surgery
+    git init
+    git add .
+    git commit -m "first commit"
+    git branch -M main
+    git remote add origin git@github.com:$GITHUB_USER_ID/dashboard_for_scikit-surgery.git

 6. To run the analysis scripts, test locally, you need a personal access token for Github API generated from `here <https://github.com/settings/personal-access-tokens/new>`__